Wind River water or watershed scenery in Wyoming

 Best flows

 Use USGS 06218500 Wind River near Dubois as the primary live trend.
-Stable or slowly dropping flows after runoff are the best fit; high cold water, wind, or unclear public access should move the plan to short scouting or another river.
+Stable or slowly dropping flows after runoff are the best fit.
+High cold water, wind, or unclear public access should move the plan to short scouting or another river.

-When to skip
+When to leave

 Skip the Wind when runoff makes crossings unsafe, when access boundaries are uncertain, when the plan drifts into reservation or private water without permission, or when weather makes an exposed upper-basin day impractical.